 Is an Animal Factory planned for your community?

 There are several avenues of assistance.
 See the Sierra Club's webpage Stopping CAFO Pollution.
 For information about pending CAFO water discharge permits see the MDNRE website.
 You can help monitor streams around CAFOs and comment on proposed permits for new or existing CAFOs.
-Contact Lynn Henning, Sierra Club's Michigan CAFO Water Sentinel, to find out how.
+Contact Rita Chapman, Sierra Club's Michigan CAFO Water Sentinel, to find out how.
 Lynn and her husband Dean are family farmers working land that has been in the Henning family for four generations.

 Eight years ago, when the first of the 12 concentrated animal feeding operations in the Hudson area of Michigan set up next door to her family’s farm, Lynn joined with other residents to form Environmentally Concerned Citizens of South Central Michigan to do water monitoring and to protect their homes, their health, and their way of life.
 Lynn became part of the Sierra Club Water Sentinels team as a volunteer, and in January 2005 came on staff as the Michigan Chapter’s CAFO Water Sentinel.
 Lynn was awarded The Goldman Environmental Prize for North America in 2010 for her work.

 Click here for Help for Stopping CAFO Pollution in your community, or if you're trying to stop a CAFO from locating nearby.

 To learn more about our work to prevent pollution from animal factories, contact Rita Chapman

 Oct.
 2006 US EPA's letter to MDEQ that compares the clean water protections under the Michigan Agricultural Environmental Assurance Program versus the NPDES Permit Program for CAFOs, and finds the MAEAP inadequate.